Close Banner

 Guide to runDisney Events - Cinderella and Perla character stop

 Time to be as swift as a coursing river with the Disney Princess Half Marathon Weekend!
 Taking place every spring, this runDisney event celebrates the kindness and courage of the many Disney princesses.
 With varying race lengths from 5K, 10K and half marathon (or try the Fairy Tale Challenge if you're up for running 19.3 miles in two days), there is something for beginner and advanced runners alike.
 Have you ever wanted to run through Disney World?
-Now you can, and some of the races take you straight through Cinderella Castle!
+Now you can!
+Some of the races take you straight through Cinderella Castle!
 Just don't be like Cinderella and keep both shoes on.

 With rare character greetings along your route, themed medals and more, the Disney Princess Half Marathon Weekend is a perfect way to celebrate the princesses.
+The next Disney Princess Half Marathon Weekend takes place Feb.
+28 - March 1, 2026.

 Where to Find Each Princess at Disney World